A statistical physics framework for optimal learning: Theoretical framework

-In this section, we describe the OC framework that allows us to identify optimal learning strategies.
-We seek to identify the OC $\bm u (\alpha)\in \mathcal{U}$ that minimizes the generalization error at the end of training, i.e., at training time $\alpha_F$.
-To this end, we introduce the cost functional

-where the square brackets indicate functional dependence on the full control trajectory $\bm{u}(\alpha)$, for $0\leq\alpha\leq\alpha_F$.
-The functional dependence on $\bm{u}(\alpha)$ appears implicitly through the ODEs \eqref{eq:ODE_compact}, which govern the evolution from the fixed initial state $\mathbb Q(0)=\mathbb Q_0$ to the final state $\mathbb Q(\alpha_F)$.
-Note that, while we consider globally optimal schedules---that is, schedules optimized with respect to the final cost functional---previous works have also explored greedy schedules that are locally optimal, maximizing the error decrease or the learning speed at each training step \cite{PhysRevX.15.021051,pmlr-v130-zhou21a}.
-These schedules are easier to analyze but generally lead to suboptimal results \cite{rattray1998analysis}.
-Furthermore, although our focus is on minimizing the final generalization error, the framework can accommodate alternative objectives.
-For instance, one may optimize the time‐averaged generalization error as in \cite{carrasco2023meta}, if the performance during training, rather than only at $\alpha_F$, is of interest.
-We adopt two types of OC techniques: \emph{indirect methods}, which solve the boundary‐value problem defined by the Pontryagin maximum principle \cite{pontryagin1957some,kirk2004optimal,bechhoefer2021control}, and \emph{direct methods}, which discretize the control $\bm u(\alpha)$ and map the problem into a finite‐dimensional nonlinear program \cite{betts2010practical}.
+We seek to identify the OC $\bm u $ that minimizes the generalization error at the end of training.
+Note that, while we consider globally optimal schedules, previous works have also explored locally optimal schedules, maximizing the error decrease at each training step.
+Locally optimal approaches can significantly improve over constant schedules, however, they do not generally guarantee optimality of the final performance \cite{rattray1998analysis}.
+Furthermore, although our focus is on minimizing the final error, this framework can accommodate alternative objectives.
+For instance, one may optimize the time‐averaged generalization error as in \cite{carrasco2023meta}, if the performance during training is of interest.
+We adopt two types of OC techniques: \emph{indirect methods}, which solve the boundary‐value problem defined by the Pontryagin maximum principle \cite{kirk2004optimal}, and \emph{direct methods}, which discretize the control $\bm u(\alpha)$ and map the problem into a finite‐dimensional nonlinear program \cite{betts2010practical}.
 Additional costs or constraints associated with the control signal ${\bm u}$ can be directly incorporated into both classes of methods.
+For details on the OC implementation, see the Supplementary Material.